jmacenka/jmacenka.github.io/_posts/tutorials/2023-01-08-netbox-tutorial.md

 Please be aware that there is [a change-log feature](https://docs.netbox.dev/en/stable/features/change-logging/) in NetBox so each change (also deletions) will be visible to others and at least to the admin!

 # What to do next?
+* Check that your admin-user credentials are safe and secure
+* Check that there are no vulnerable API-Keys open in your system, as there is a default-one for the admin-user
+* Make sure, you have a backup system in place

 # Links and references
 - [Project Repo](https://github.com/netbox-community/netbox)